 Admission to the Master’s thesis

-According to Article 19, paragraphs 1-4 of the the Examination Regulations of 2016, Students shall be granted admission to the Master’s thesis if they have acquired at least 30 ECTS credits through their examination performance during the first and second semesters.
+According to Article 19, paragraphs 1-4 of the Examination Regulations of 2016, Students shall be granted admission to the Master’s thesis if they have acquired at least 30 ECTS credits through their examination performance during the first and second semesters.
 The Examination Board decides on students’ admission to the Master’s thesis.
-Admission shall be denied if the requirements according to paragraph 1 of the the Examination Regulations of 2016 are not fulfilled or if the documents are incomplete.
+Admission shall be denied if the requirements according to paragraph 1 of the Examination Regulations of 2016 are not fulfilled or if the documents are incomplete.